DE-RSE/de-rse.github.io/en/matrix.md

 On this page, we document how you can find our rooms and give a few pointers to get you started using Matrix chat, in case you are new to the ecosystem.

+We have a code of conduct for all the members on the matrix space which can be found [here](coc.md) and we encourage everyone to read it.

 ## Our Space and Rooms

 We grouped our rooms using a space: [https://matrix.to/#/#de-rse.org:matrix.org](https://matrix.to/#/#de-rse.org:matrix.org) (also join the space itself, not just individual rooms).